syncopika/piano_roll_browser/README.md

 Users can place and move notes freely on the piano roll.
 In order to do that, my program looks at a couple of factors: the location of the cursor and the note lock size, which can be an 8th note (1 block on the piano roll), 16th note (half a block), or 32nd note.
 The note lock size determines the incremental distance a note block can be moved.
 The smaller the note, the more possible locations within a piano roll block it could be placed.
 For note movement, the cursor's location is taken into account and if it is over a piano roll block, my program determines, based on the cursor's x-position, what position within the piano roll block the cursor is closest to and places the note at that position.

-Additionally, I wanted to keep it light, simple and easily portable so I minimized the number of dependencies (just jQuery!).

 For the svg icons, I crafted them manually (with help from [this wonderful tutorial](https://www.aleksandrhovhannisyan.com/blog/svg-tutorial-how-to-code-svg-icons-by-hand/) by Aleksandr Hovhannisyan).
 Hopefully they're not too awful!

 For the piano instrument sounds I used the Steinway D from the Equinox Grand Pianos soundfont.

-For the context menus used to edit instruments and notes, I used the awesome jQuery contextMenu library provided here: https://swisnl.github.io/jQuery-contextMenu/.
+For the context menus used to edit instruments and notes, I used the awesome jQuery contextMenu library provided here: https://swisnl.github.io/jQuery-contextMenu/ as inspiration.
 Thanks very much to them!

 ### installation:
 You don't need to install anything to use the piano roll itself (limited to just the basic sounds such as sine, sawtooth, triangle and square) locally; however, if you want to load in the demos and example custom presets, you'll need to serve the html page first on a local server.
 If you have Python, you can just run `python -m http.server` in this repo after you've downloaded it and navigate to `http://localhost:8000`.
 If you have node and npm, run `npm install` in this repo to get the dependencies (which also includes the needed libraries for running the tests!) and then run `node server.js`.
 Then navigate to `http://localhost:3000/` to see the piano roll.